This post contains affiliate links. You can view my full disclosure here.

 It can be so easy to get caught up in the day to day shuffle of life and end up like a hamster in a wheel – running and running, but not really going anywhere.
 But I believe that one of our purposes in life is to continuously grow and become a better person.
 It’s impossible to reach perfection, but we can still try to improve ourselves and our circumstances.

-I’m going to be honest here: there’s a lot of fluff out there that won’t help you in terms of self-improvement.
+I’m gonna be honest here: there’s a lot of fluff out there that won’t help you much in terms of self-improvement.
 There are books and websites that promise you amazing results without really putting any effort into making changes.
 But that’s not what self-improvement really is.
 You have to actually work toward it, and it can take A LOT of work.